groue/GRMustache/README.md

 We thought that, besides BOOL, it would be pretty rare that you would use such a value in a template.
 However, should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.

+#### Boolean Strict Mode

+Enter the boolean strict mode with the following statement:

 	[GRMustacheContext setStrictBooleanMode:YES];

-In strict boolean mode, BOOL properties will be considered as numbers.
+In strict boolean mode, signed char and BOOL properties will be considered as numbers.

 ### The case for C99 bool